 Enjoy the excitement of the Antarctic without the cold in the Antarctic Adventure gallery where you can explore the Deep Sea lab, watch glowing sea jellies, or waddle with the only penguins in Utah.

-Range: Gentoo penguins are mainly found in the Sub-Arctic.
+Range: Gentoo penguins are mainly found in the Sub-antarctic, down to the tip of the Antarctic Peninsula.
 This is the area north of the Antarctic which includes islands and parts of other oceans.

-Habitat: Colonies of Gentoo penguins can be inland or coastal on Antarctic and Sub-Arctic islands.
+Habitat: Colonies of Gentoo penguins can be inland or coastal on Antarctic and Sub-Antarctic islands.
 They typically breed on ice-free ground such as beaches, island hills, and cliff tops.

 Size: The Gentoo penguin can grow to about 30 inches in height and weigh around 11 to 19 pounds.